vshapovalov/rfid-reader-service/README.md

 # Remote rfid-reader service

-Use connected rfid communication reader to to read cards and send cards numbers to the server via mqtt broker.
+Use connected rfid communication reader to read and send cards numbers to the server via mqtt broker.

 ### Configuration